wealthsimple/fancy-checkbox/README.md

 This plugin will automatically apply styling to all inputs of `type="checkbox"` and `type="radio"`.

 If you wish to disable the styling on a specific input, you must add `data-fancy-disabled="true"` attribute.

+You can also disable styling on all child inputs by adding `data-fancy-disabled="true"` to any ancestor element.

+# TODOs

+- Input "change" event is not firing properly. iCheck library bug?